Psychotherapy, Counselling and Art Therapy

-~ For women, adolescents and children ~
+~ Thirroul and Online ~

+I offer a gentle, trauma-informed, holistic, and creative space for exploring mental health and wellbeing concerns.
 I believe the path to wellbeing is not linear or solitary, but a process of connection and compassionate exploration.
-My hope is that together, we find ways to navigate life’s many challenges, safely meet vulnerability, and foster healing.
+My hope is that together, we find ways to navigate life’s many challenges, find meaning, safely meet vulnerability, and foster healing.

 I offer both traditional talk therapy, and art therapy.
 You can learn more about my approach here.